 AP Research – Dr. Allison Paetz

-This session AP Research – with Allison Paetz is offered ONLINE during Event 2: June 22-25, 2026.
+This session AP Research – with Dr. Allison Paetz is offered ONLINE during Event 2: June 22-25, 2026.

 Meet your APSI Consultant for AP Research

-Allison’s research interests include music teacher identity, secondary choral music education, and equity in music education.
+Allison’s research interests include music teacher perfectionism, stress, and burnout; music teacher identity; secondary choral music education; and diversity, equity, access, and inclusion in music education.
 She has presented research at the Symposium on Music Teacher Education, New Directions Conference, Music Research and Teacher Education National Conference, Narrative Inquiry in Music Education Conference, Enacting Curricular Change in Music Education through Vernacular Music Conference, and the National Association for Music Education National Conference.
-Her research has been published in the Journal of Research in Music Education, the Journal of Music Teacher Education, and Update: Applications of Research in Music Education.
-Allison also serves as a vocal adjudicator for the Ohio Music Education Association and has served as a table leader for the Educational Testing Service (AP Research subject area).
+Her research has been published in the Journal of Research in Music Education, the Journal of Music Teacher Education, contributions to Music Education, and Update: Applications of Research in Music Education.
+She serves on the editorial board of Visions of Research in Music Education.Allison is a vocal adjudicator for the Ohio Music Education Association, has served as a reader and table leader for the Educational Testing Service (AP Research subject area), and is an AP Research Consultant for the College Board.
+She maintains memberships in OMEA and NAfME.

 APSI Session Description